 Research

-We investigate human-centered AI systems with common sense to contribute to social good applications.
+We investigate how to transform the development of human-centric AI with common sense to ultimately support social good applications.

 See my recent publications for more information.